-Locations can be used to identify logical and/or physical locations where SIP entities reside for purposes of bandwidth management and call admission control.
-A single location was defined for the enterprise.
-The screens below show the addition of the location named VNJ Lab, which includes all equipment at the enterprise including Communication Manager, Session Manager and the Avaya SBCE.
+Locations can be used to identify logical and/or physical locations where SIP Entities reside for purposes of bandwidth management and call admission control.
+A single Location was defined for the enterprise even though multiple subnets were used.
+The screens below show the addition of the Location named VNJ Lab, which includes all equipment at the enterprise including Communication Manager, Session Manager and the Avaya SBCE.

-To add a location, navigate to Routing \rightarrow Locations in the left-hand navigation pane (Section 6.1) and click the New button in the right pane (not shown).
+To add a Location, navigate to Routing \rightarrow Locations in the left-hand navigation pane (Section 6.1) and click the New button in the right pane (not shown).
 In the new right pane that appears (shown below), fill in the following: